sensu/sensu-docs/content/sensu-go/5.17/reference/secret-providers.md

 limit        |
 -------------|------
-description  | Maximum number of secrets requests per second that can be transmitted to the backend with the agent secrets API. required     | false type         | Float example      | {{< highlight shell >}}"limit": 10.0{{< /highlight >}}
+description  | Maximum number of secrets requests per second that can be transmitted to the backend with the secrets API. required     | false type         | Float example      | {{< highlight shell >}}"limit": 10.0{{< /highlight >}}